lissi-id/lissi-connect-nodejs-sample/README.md

-# Lissi Connect through NodeJS
+# Integrating Lissi Connect into a NodeJS Application

-This express application presents a working example of a Single Sign-On method through lissi-Connect using `passportJS` and `openid-client` strategy.
+This express application presents a working example of a passwordless authentication method through Lissi Connect using `passportJS` and `openid-client` strategy.

 ## Quickstart